-New York at Christmas time offers many things to do: illuminated storefronts, decorated streets and avenues, skating rinks...
+New York at Christmas time offers many things to do: illuminated shop windows, decorated streets and avenues, skating rinks....
 But if there's one thing you can't miss, it's the decorations in Dyker Heights.

 With a lot of imagination and creativity, the neighbors of Dyker Heights in Brooklyn have turned their neighborhood into a must-see in New York at Christmas.
 You've never seen anything like it except in the movies - get ready for the display of color and holiday lights and set out to discover one of New York's best neighborhoods!

 Discover Dyker Heights on a tour of Boorklyn and marvel at the neighborhood's Christmas lights.